 University persons and University organizations may set up tables to display literature, disseminate information and opinions, and raise funds, subject to the location restrictions and other rules in this Subchapter and to the general rules in Subchapter 13-200, Subchapter 13-300, and Subchapter 13-1000.
-University persons and University organizations do not need advance permission to set up tables but are encouraged to reserve tabling spaces are designated and limited.
-Subject to the above rules, members of the public may set up tables in the common outdoor areas and do not need advance permission except on the West Mall and on the east side of Speedway between 21st Street and the south edge of Gregory Plaza; in those locations, members of the public may not set up tables in the upublic may not set up tables in the upublic may not set up tables are described below.
-Members of the public may not set up tables in the upublic forum areas.
+University persons and University organizations do not need advance permission to set up tables but are encouraged to reserve tabling space on the West Mall and in other high-demand areas where tabling spaces are designated and limited.
+Subject to the above rules, members of the public may set up tables in the Common Outdoor Areas and do not need advance permission except on the West Mall and on the east side of Speedway between 21st Street and the south edge of Gregory Plaza; in those locations, members of the public may not set up tables without obtaining a reservation as described below.
+Members of the public may not set up tables in the University's Limited Public Forum Areas.